SMaityCodes/BlockchainClientSide/README.md

 Buy Some Sepolia ETH in your wallet (can be obtained from a  faucet  [https://faucets.chain.link/sepolia](https://cloud.google.com/application/web3/faucet/ethereum/sepolia))

-In Remix -> "Deploy & run trunsactions"  -> "Environment" -> "Inject Provider - Metamask" ->
+In Remix -> "Deploy & run trunsactions"  -> "Environment" -> "Inject Provider - Metamask" -> "Deploy" (it will deduct around 0.003 ETH)

 copy the "contract Address" and "contract ABI"

+From where to find the Contract Address in Remix IDE?

+Under Deployed Contracts -> you can see something STORAGE AT ... (copy address)

+From where to find the Contract ABI in Remix IDE?

+go to the “Solidity Compiler” tab -> ABI (at the bottom of left panel)

-update it inside "script.js"
+update the above two inside "script.js"